You wont believe some of these different types of yoga and their benefits.

 Most parties have beginner’s yoga classes so you can get involved even in you’re a yogi-newb.
 Or just chill and drink a smoothy at the bar.
 It’s all good.

-- Plain and simple, yoga raved are about having fun.
+- Plain and simple, raves are about having fun.

-- Yoga raves are also a great place to meet yogis and yoginis (so if you’ve been spending to much time on a yoga dating site, try a yoga rave instead).
+- Raves are also a great place to meet yogis and yoginis (so if you’ve been spending to much time on a yoga dating site, try a yoga rave instead).

 - And obviously, you might meet the yogi of your dreams if love is in the air.